toitware/demo-artemis-pods/README.md

 with a workflow-dispatch.
 At this point the pod is not yet released, but can now be used by the production fleet.

-Note: the `fleet.json` uses the `latest-main` tag which is added for pods built when a new version is committed to the main branch.
+Note: the `fleet.json` uses the `latest` and `latest-main` tag.
+The `latest` tage is updated for each push, whereas `latest-main` is only added for pods built when a new version is committed to the main branch.

 ## GitHub actions